MohanakrishnanV/leonardo_247/sentry.md

     WantedBy=multi-user.target
     ```

-- Start the services and check for status
+- Starting the services and check for status
     ```shell
     sudo systemctl start sentry-web
     ```